Rocky779/Banking-Application/README.md

 Comments and Citations:

-*Data persistence is based on the supplied Workroom example for CPSC 210.
+* Data persistence is based on the supplied Workroom example for CPSC 210.
 All classes,interfaces and tests related to data persistence have been based on the sample application supplied for CPSC 210.* https://github.students.cs.ubc.ca/CPSC210/JsonSerializationDemo/tree/master/src/main/persistence
+* Swing components and syntaxes were referred from https://docs.oracle.com/javase/tutorial/uiswing/examples/components/index.html
+* https://github.students.cs.ubc.ca/CPSC210/AlarmSystem was referred to while making the GUI.
 ## User Stories
 * As a user I want to be able to create a new bank account after choosing a username and password.
 After doing that and giving out details like SIN,name,residential address,phone number and email address, all these details will be stored as a BankAccount data type.
 This account  will be added to a list which will contain such details of other users as well.
 * As a user I want to be able to login after creating my new account using my username and password and log out as well.
 Being able to log in indicates that account details have been successfully added to the list of bank accounts.